What is hepatitis B?

 • Get vaccinated against hepatitis A and hepatitis B.

-What other information should patients with hepatitis C be aware of?
+What other information should patients with hepatitis C know?

 • Hepatitis C virus is not spread by sneezing, hugging, coughing, food, or water, sharing eating utensils or drinking glasses, or casual contact.